Common Sense Media Review

 Moving memoir of gender identity search has explicit images.

-What Parents Need to Know
+Parents Need to Know

 What's the Story?

 In GENDER QUEER: A MEMOIR, Maia Kobabe recounts eir struggle to understand gender and why e doesn't feel like either a boy or a girl.
-Eir parents didn't impose any gender roles on themselves, Maia, or eir sister, but e picked up plenty of messages everywhere else that just didn't make sense for who and what Maia felt like inside.
-Looking back as an adult, e shows how events like getting eir period, having crushes, moving away for college, and even teaching art classes to elementary students, affected eir identity, sexuality, and ability to find a way to exist peacefully and happily.
+Eir parents didn't impose any gender roles on themselves, Maia, or eir sister, but Maia picked up plenty of messages everywhere else that just didn't make sense for who and what Maia felt like inside.
+Looking back as an adult, Maia shows how events like getting eir period, having crushes, moving away for college, and even teaching art classes to elementary students affected eir identity, sexuality, and ability to find a way to exist peacefully and happily.

 Is It Any Good?

 This journey to find a comfortable identity is at different times painful, moving, surprising, and even funny.
-Author/illustrator Maia Kobabe's simple, straightforward drawings and open, honest accounts make Gender Queer: A Memoir an important resource for mature, gender-nonconforming teens and people who want to better understand them.
+Author-illustrator Maia Kobabe's simple, straightforward drawings and open, honest accounts make Gender Queer: A Memoir an important resource for mature, gender-nonconforming teens and people who want to better understand them.

 The ending doesn't provide a sense of closure, but maybe that's appropriate for what many people experience as a lifelong process.
 Importantly, the story does provide a lot of food for thought as well as a framework for talking about gender and sexuality with care and concern.
 Frank talk about, and specific illustrations of, sexual activity make it best for older teens and up.